 Most persuasive writing has at least these five key parts:

-- A hook to grab the reader’s attention.
-(Common in all forms of writing.)
+- A hook in which to grab the reader’s attention (Common in all forms of writing)

 - A thesis in which the writer states his belief about the topic

 - Supporting arguments to convince the reader that the thesis is correct

-- Counter arguments which offer answers to potential objections.
-(Not always necessary.)
+- Counterarguments that offer answers to potential objections (Not always necessary)

 - A conclusion that restates the thesis

 Picture Books that Demonstrate Persuasive Writing

-Each of these picture books uniquely shares a style of persuasive writing that can help your student(s) fine tune their own writing.
+Each picture book on this list uniquely shares a style of persuasive writing that can help your student(s) fine-tune their own writing.

 How to Use the Books That Demonstrate Persuasive Writing

-Besides simply reading through the picture books that demonstrate persuasive writing, I sometimes use bits and pieces of them as mini-lessons to help hone particular skills.
+Besides simply reading through picture books that demonstrate persuasive writing, I sometimes use bits and pieces of them as mini-lessons to help hone particular skills.